A New Geometric Representation for 3D Bijective Mappings and Applications: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an effective 3D quasiconformal representation to describe the local dilation of 3D mappings.
-This representation, along with the associated reconstruction algorithm similar to Linear Beltrami Solver, allows us to process the mapping in the space of 3D quasiconformal representation.
+In this paper, we introduced the concept of 3D quasiconformality (3DQC), which effectively captures and represents the local dilation and distortion of 3D mappings.
+Building on this concept, we developed a reconstruction algorithm that allows us to process mappings directly in the space of 3DQCs.

-We demonstrate the effectiveness of our proposed 3D quasiconformal representation and reconstruction algorithm.
-By reconstructing randomly generated discrete mappings defined on tetrahedral meshes with high precision, we demonstrate the correctness of the proposed reconstruction algorithm and the ability of the representation to encode distortion information.
+We validated the proposed 3DQC and reconstruction algorithm through extensive experiments.
+By reconstructing randomly generated discrete mappings on tetrahedral meshes with high accuracy, we demonstrated the precision of the reconstruction algorithm and the ability of 3DQC to encode distortion information effectively.

-We also show two applications enabled by the proposed 3D representation and the reconstruction algorithm.
-In the keyframe interpolation, we propose an alternative algorithm that enables the interpolation between keyframes in the space of 3D quasiconformal representation.
-The algorithm gives impressive results.

-In mapping compression, we propose a compression algorithm for a mapping defined on unstructured mesh.
-It allows us to introduce boundary conditions so that we can control the domain easily.
-Also, it can achieve a high compression ratio for mappings with smooth deformation.
+Additionally, we explored two applications enabled by 3D quasiconformality and the reconstruction algorithm.
+First, we proposed a numerical interpolation method for 3D bijective mappings, which generates smooth and bijective transitions between two bijective mappings.
+Second, we developed a sparse modeling framework for mappings on unstructured meshes, achieving high compression ratios for mappings with smooth deformations while allowing the incorporation of boundary conditions for better control.

-In future work, we plan to improve the computational efficiency of our algorithm and extend it to handle more complex deformations.
-We also aim to explore more applications where our technique could prove useful, including 3D image registration and image segmentation.
+For future work, we aim to improve the computational efficiency of the algorithm and extend its applicability to more complex deformations.
+We also plan to investigate potential applications of 3D quasiconformality in areas such as 3D image registration, image segmentation, and the analysis of deformations in medical imaging.

-In summary, we have introduced an effective tool that, for the first time, fills the gap of describing and manipulating distortions in 3D space.
-The potential applications of our work are far-reaching, and we hope this newfound capability will prove invaluable for research involving 3D shapes and information.